bioidiap/bob.ip.binseg/doc/usage/evaluation.rst

 In evaluation, we input a dataset and predictions to generate performance summaries that help analysis of a trained model.
-Evaluation is done using the :ref:`evaluate command <deepdraw.binseg.cli>` followed by the model and the annotated dataset configuration, and the path to the pretrained weights via the ``--weight`` argument.
+Evaluation is done using the :ref:`evaluate command <deepdraw.cli>` followed by the model and the annotated dataset configuration, and the path to the pretrained weights via the ``--weight`` argument.